-The Road Home Program: The National Center of Excellence for Veterans and their Families at Rush is dedicated to providing the best possible mental health services to those who served in the U.S. armed forces and their loved ones.
+The Road Home Program: The National Center of Excellence for Veterans and their Families at Rush is dedicated to providing the best possible mental health services to those who served or are currently serving in the U.S. armed forces.
 Research suggests that one in every five service members is affected by military-related mental health problems, such as posttraumatic stress disorder, or PTSD, traumatic brain injury and depression, among others.
 The stress of service members’ deployments and mental health symptoms can also have a negative impact on family members.
-As such, there is a great need to expand our knowledge of the presentation and treatment of mental health problems commonly experienced by veterans and their family members.
+As such, there is a great need to expand our knowledge of the presentation and treatment of mental health problems commonly experienced by service members, veterans, and their family members.

 Research at the Road Home Program, or RHP, primarily focuses on trauma-related distress, including PTSD.
 The goal of our research is to improve our understanding of and optimize the treatment of trauma-related disorders to reduce the mental health burden carried by veterans and their families.
-We are also exploring avenues for the prevention of trauma-related distress in military families.
 We aim to increase awareness of these important issues by sharing our knowledge with clinical and research communities world-wide.

 Our work